adityaishan/Design-Patterns/Creational Design Patterns/Singleton Basic/README.md

 What is the problem with Basic Singleton?

-We are tied to the actual database, so when we get a productiond database and when we expect data from that database.
+We are tied to the actual database, so when we get a production database and we expects data from that database.
 This emplies that our tests is not a unit test.
 It is unfortunately an integration test.

 How? -> We wanted to test the singleton record find operation not the operation of the database.
 Its all